cosmos/cosmos-sdk/x/stake/store.md

  - Prefix Key Space:    TendermintUpdatesKey
  - Key/Sort:            Validator Owner Address
  - Contains:            Validators are queued to affect the consensus validation set in Tendermint
- - Used For:            Informing Tendermint of the validator set updates
+ - Used For:            Informing Tendermint of the validator set updates, is used only intra-block, as the updates are applied then cleared on endblock